-- (4) Effects on our Company's Stockholders and Investors - (a) Effects on our company's stockholders and investors at the time of introduction of the Handling Policy - Upon introduction of the Handling Policy, no specific countermeasures such as the issuance of stock acquisition rights by the method of gratuitous allotment to stockholders will be taken, and there will be no direct and/or specific effects on the legal rights of or economic impact on our company's stockholders and investors. - (b) Effects on our company's stockholders and investors at the time of exercise of countermeasures
+(5) Effects on our Company's Stockholders and Investors

+(a) Effects on our company's stockholders and investors at the time of introduction of the Handling Policy

+Upon introduction of the Handling Policy, no specific countermeasures such as the issuance of stock acquisition rights by the method of gratuitous allotment to stockholders will be taken, and there will be no direct and/or specific effects on the legal rights of or economic impact on our company's stockholders and investors.

+(b) Effects on our company's stockholders and investors at the time of exercise of countermeasures

 In the case a Large-scale Purchaser does not comply with the Large-scale Purchaser Rules, the board of directors may, for the purpose of protecting our corporate value and/or the common interests of the stockholders, take countermeasures that are permitted under the Corporate Law, other laws and the articles of incorporation, upon consultation with the Independent Committee.
-However, because of the function of such countermeasure itself, our company shall not assume the occurrence of a situation in which particular damage may be incurred by the stockholders (excluding any Large-scale Purchaser who does not comply with the Large-scale Purchase Rules) in either legal rights or economic impact; provided, however, that upon selecting the issue of stock acquisition rights as a countermeasure, in the case that, after the stockholders who will receive stock acquisition rights by the method of gratuitous allotment to stockholders are confirmed, the issuance of stock acquisition rights is canceled, or the stock acquisition rights issued are acquired by our company with no consideration, dilution of the value per stock will not take place, and damage may be incurred due to fluctuations in the value of shares by our company's stockholders who have traded shares based on the assumption of a dilution of value per stock.
+However, because of the function of such countermeasure itself, our company shall not assume the occurrence of a situation in which particular damage may be incurred by the stockholders (excluding any Large-scale Purchaser who does not comply with the Large-scale Purchase Rules) in either legal rights or economic impact; provided, however, that, for example, upon selecting the issue of stock acquisition rights by the method of gratuitous allotment to stockholders as a countermeasure, in the case that, after the stockholders who will receive stock acquisition rights by the method of gratuitous allotment to stockholders are confirmed, the issuance of stock acquisition rights is canceled, or the stock acquisition rights issued are acquired by our company for no consideration (please see (3)(c) above), dilution of the value per stock will not take place, and damage may be incurred due to fluctuations in the value of shares by our company's stockholders who have traded shares based on the assumption of a dilution of value per stock.

-Of the possible countermeasures, the procedures relating to our company's stockholders concerning the issuance of stock acquisition rights are as described in Section (5), but in the event that the board of directors decides to take specific countermeasures, such countermeasures will be disclosed appropriately from time to time according to the laws and regulations of the financial instruments exchange.
+Of the possible countermeasures, the procedures relating to our company's stockholders concerning the issuance of stock acquisition rights are as described in Section (6), but in the event that the board of directors decides to take specific countermeasures, such countermeasures will be disclosed appropriately from time to time according to the laws and regulations of the financial instruments exchange.

-(5) Procedures to be Required by our Company's Stockholders upon the Issuance of Stock Acquisition Rights
+(6) Procedures to be Required by our Company's Stockholders upon the Issuance of Stock Acquisition Rights